 Legal Guidance

-Given the complexities involved in dividing retirement accounts in Texas divorces, obtaining legal and financial advice is crucial.
+Given the complexities involved in dividing retirement accounts in Texas divorces, obtaining legal and financial advice is essential.
 At Varghese Summersett Family Law Group, we are highly experienced in the division of retirement plans.
 In fact, very few law firms in North Texas handle QDROs because they can be arduous and complex.
 We are proud to have a team that specializes in QDROs.

 Business Division in Texas Divorce

 In a Texas divorce, dividing business assets can be one of the most challenging aspects, especially in a state governed by community property laws.
-Understanding how business accounts and interests are handled is crucial for both parties to ensure a fair and equitable division.
+Understanding how business accounts and interests are handled is essential for both parties to ensure a fair and equitable division.

 Community vs. Separate Business Property